-That is why, on 2 May 1991, the government founded the Berlin Brandenburg Flughafen Holding GmbH (BBF), which is the enterprise in charge of designing and constructing a brand new intercontinental-sized airport that would act as the only gateway to Berlin and a major hub for connecting traffic in Germany, competing with the giants Frankfurt-Main (FRA) and Munich-Strauss (MUC) airports.
+To address this issue, the Berlin Brandenburg Flughafen Holding GmbH (BBF) was established by the government on May 2, 1991.
+Its primary objective was to design and construct a new, large-scale airport that would serve as the sole gateway to Berlin and a major hub for connecting flights in Germany, competing with Frankfurt-Main (FRA) and Munich-Strauss (MUC) airports.

-The area chosen for the site of construction was adjacent to the former Schönefeld Airport (SXF), which gave the possibility to take advantage of the 11 thousand-foot runway already built to include it in the new Berlin-Brandenburg Airport (BER) scheme.
-Apart from the airfield itself, the whole process also included the definitive closure of both TXL and SXF and the construction of a new S-Bahn and train station, and the A113 highway.
+The chosen location for the new airport was adjacent to the existing Schönefeld Airport (SXF), allowing for the utilization of the already-built 11 thousand-foot runway in the development of the Berlin-Brandenburg Airport (BER).
+The project involved not only the construction of the airport itself but also the permanent closure of both TXL and SXF, the establishment of a new S-Bahn and train station, and the construction of the A113 highway.

 Berlin’s Airport Situation Today

-Berlin-Brandenburg Airport officially opened and started receiving commercial flights on October 31, 2020.
-Today, it receives around 54.000 passengers every day, which seems like a big number, but it actually places Berlin as the 25th busiest airport in Europe, and not even within the 50 busiest in the world.
-Its performance by traffic is comparable to Malaga (AGP) or Chicago-Midway (MDW).
+Berlin-Brandenburg Airport officially commenced operations and began welcoming commercial flights on October 31, 2020.
+Presently, it handles approximately 54,000 passengers daily, which may seem like a substantial number.
+However, it positions Berlin as the 25th busiest airport in Europe and does not even place it within the top 50 busiest airports globally.
+In terms of traffic, it is comparable to airports such as Malaga (AGP) or Chicago-Midway (MDW).

-Additionally, BER is a current partial base for only four airlines: Ryanair (FR), EasyJet (U2), EW, and Sundair (SR).
-Of those, only two are German and none of them is considered a premium traditional airline.
-All of them operate low-cost or charter flights to leisure destinations.
+Furthermore, BER currently serves as a partial base for only four airlines: Ryanair (FR), EasyJet (U2), EW, and Sundair (SR).
+Out of these, only two are German carriers, and none are considered premium traditional airlines.
+All of them primarily operate low-cost or charter flights to leisure destinations.

-While the most developed route network of Berlin is heavily focused on intra-European Schengen area flights, the largest disappointment comes when looking at the statistics of intercontinental traffic and flights outside the European Union.
-The airport was designed with a second floor with gates entirely dedicated to non-Schengen flights, yet less than one-third of the total flights arrive or depart from that concourse.
+Although Berlin’s route network is well developed for intra-European Schengen area flights, the biggest disappointment lies in the statistics for intercontinental traffic and flights outside the European Union.
+The airport was designed with a second-floor concourse dedicated to non-Schengen flights, but less than one-third of the total flights arrive or depart from that area.

-Looking at long-haul, however, we find that the only airlines that offer flights in this section of the market are United Airlines (UA), Delta Air Lines (DL), Qatar Airways (QR), Scoot (TR), and Norse Atlantic (N0), which has already removed Berlin from its schedule for Winter 2023.
+Regarding long-haul flights, only a few airlines serve this segment of the market, including United Airlines (UA), Delta Air Lines (DL), Qatar Airways (QR), Scoot (TR), and Norse Atlantic (N0), although the latter has removed Berlin from its Winter 2023 schedule.

 Berlin’s Missing Airline

-In August 2022, Norse Atlantic Airways announced the opening of a partial hub at BER for their new long-haul low-cost flights to the United States, such as New York (JFK), Fort Lauderdale (FLL), and Los Angeles (LAX).
-However, after less than one year of operations at BER, the airline has already removed all of its flights from the city for the winter season.
+Norse Atlantic Airways made an announcement in August 2022 about establishing a partial hub at BER to facilitate their new long-haul low-cost flights to the United States, including destinations like New York (JFK), Fort Lauderdale (FLL), and Los Angeles (LAX).
+However, after less than a year of operations at BER, the airline has already decided to remove all its flights from the city for the winter season.

-On the other hand, after the German reunification, the constant delays in the opening of BER, added to the COVID-19 crisis in 2020, may have scared away any potential investor due to the instability of the market not only in Berlin but also at a worldwide level.
-As well, until 2017, AB was meant to be a home carrier of the city, meaning that it could easily drive out of business any startup beginning operations at BER as well.
+Furthermore, the constant delays in the opening of BER, coupled with the global COVID-19 crisis in 2020, may have deterred potential investors due to market instability, not only in Berlin but also worldwide.
+Additionally, until 2017, AB was considered the flagship carrier of the city, making it difficult for any startup attempting to operate at BER to compete.

-Finally, and as we have seen earlier, air travel in Berlin has been heavily dominated by the leisure market.
-And, while the small remaining business demand has been covered by the home carriers of the different destinations flying to BER, for many decades holiday flights have been absorbed mostly by low-cost airlines that operate from scattered small hubs across Europe, like Ryanair or EasyJet.
+Rephrased: As mentioned earlier, the air travel market in Berlin has predominantly revolved around leisure travel.
+While the limited remaining business demand has been served by the respective home carriers of different destinations flying to BER, holiday flights have primarily been operated by low-cost airlines such as Ryanair and EasyJet, which operate from various small hubs across Europe.

-Berlin-Brandenburg Airport was designed to compete with the largest commercial aviation hubs in Europe.
-It was a US$6.5bn project that was meant to attract both premium and low-cost airlines and enlarge the overall prosperity of the German capital city.
+Berlin-Brandenburg Airport was designed with the ambition of competing with the largest commercial aviation hubs in Europe.
+With a project cost of US$6.5 billion, it aimed to attract both premium and low-cost airlines, ultimately boosting the overall prosperity of the German capital.

-However, as it has turned out, Berlin will remain in the archives of civil aviation as a capital city without wings; a place where everyone wants to fly into, but no one wants to fly out of.
+However, it has become evident that Berlin will be remembered in the annals of civil aviation as a capital city without significant outbound air traffic.
+It remains a destination that everyone wants to fly into, yet it struggles to attract airlines for outbound flights.

-Featured image: EasyJet is one of the largest airlines that currently operate flights out of Berlin-Brandenburg Airport.
+Featured image: EasyJet is one of the largest airlines that currently operates flights out of Berlin-Brandenburg Airport.
 Photo: Günter Wicker/Flughafen Berlin